-This article is dedicated to search optimization and a website SEO analysis.
+This article is dedicated to searching optimization and website SEO analysis (SEO Audit Template).
 You will also learn how these procedures impact website promotion.
 So the plan is the following: First, we discuss the importance of optimization, after that, we cover the theoretical part, and finally, we analyze a ready-made website audit report.
 This free information about the SEO analysis will come in handy to everyone willing to develop their business and ready to use all modern approaches to achieve this goal.

 Why are SEO and SEO analysis important?